microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/create/libraries/Typescript.md

 You can use any tooling you want to create the adaptive card JSON.

-The **microsoft-adaptive-cards** npm package defines a typescript library  for working with adaptive cards in Typescript
+The **microsoft-adaptivecards** npm package defines a typescript library  for working with adaptive cards in Typescript

 ## To install
 ```
-npm install microsoft-adaptive-cards
+npm install microsoft-adaptivecards
 ```
 There are interface definitions in `schema.d.ts` which describe the shape of the schema.